Skip to main content

 A Business May Close and Still Owe You Money

-Suppose you are a server at a restaurant.
-You show up to work one evening and find that the doors are locked.
-You call your manager to find out what's going on, and your boss tells you that the business has closed up shop, the company dissolved, and they have no idea where the owners have run off to.
-You are left wondering how or if you're going to get your final paycheck.
+For example, suppose you are a server at a restaurant.
+You go to work one evening and find that the doors are locked.
+You call your manager to find out what’s going on.
+They tell you that the business has closed up shop, the company dissolved, and they have no idea where the owners went.
+You are left wondering how or if you’re going to get your final paycheck.

 What Is a Dissolved Company?